 I recently got to fulfill a few dreams, taking an amazing trip to California with my BF!
-We traveled in late September adventuring through San Francisco, San Jose, Moterey, Carmel by the Sea and even Yosemite.
-A highlight of the trip for me was experiencing the food scene in the Montery, Carmel area.
+We traveled in late September adventuring through San Francisco, San Jose, Monterey, Carmel by the Sea and even Yosemite.
+A highlight of the trip for me was experiencing the food scene in the Monterey, Carmel area.
 This area features many french inspired spots!
 The area served as my foodie side’s play area.

 La Bicyclette – Carmel by the Sea

 I had this spot at the top of my list ever since researching the Carmel foodie scene weeks before our trip.
 La Bicyclette restaurant is small, charming and quaint with rustic french country kitchen touches.
 It’s located right in the main shopping, touristy district of Carmel-by-the-Sea.